Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in

-In the case of BVI individuals, hope for independence and freedom, skepticism about the needs being met, concerns about safety, and finally affordability were identified as some major factors that affected the attitude and willingness to use AV \cite{bennett2020willingness}.
-These factors need to be considered in the design process from the outset when developing these technologies.
-Moreover, manufacturers also need to consider special policies that let these user groups experience these technologies before mass deployment so as to confirm whether the accessibility needs are actually met.
-Additionally, the definition of accessibility should not only apply to the technological aspect but also to the reduction of profit margins the manufacturers make considering the high cost these disabled user groups with relatively low income \cite{blindIncome} need to pay.
-Thus there is also a need for public information campaigns to emphasize the freedom to travel and reassurances concerning safety while addressing affordability concerns.
+In the case of BVI individuals, hope for independence and freedom, skepticism about the needs being met, safety concerns, and affordability were identified as major factors that affected the attitude and willingness to use AV \cite{bennett2020willingness}.
+When developing these technologies, these factors must be considered in the design process from the outset.
+Moreover, manufacturers also need to consider special policies that let these user groups experience these technologies before mass deployment to confirm whether the accessibility needs are met.
+Additionally, the definition of accessibility should not only apply to the technological aspect but also the reduction of profit margins the manufacturers make considering the high cost these disabled user groups with relatively low income \cite{blindIncome} need to pay.
+Thus, public information campaigns must also emphasize the freedom to travel and reassurances concerning safety while addressing affordability concerns.
 Blind and visually impaired individuals were found to favor the concept of self-driving vehicles and are optimistic about the potential benefits for mobility and independence \cite{brinkley2020exploring}.
-However, older adults and those with higher levels of education were found to express concerns about their ability to operate the technology and whether their needs were being adequately considered in its design.
+However, older adults and those with higher levels of education were found to express concerns about their ability to operate the technology and whether their needs were adequately considered in its design.
 Additionally, visually impaired respondents expressed concerns about legal liability and spurious claims.